A Cost-Benefit Analysis of On-Premise Large Language Model Deployment: Breaking Even with Commercial LLM Services: Cost Model and Break-Even Analysis

-Solving this equation yields the critical time $t^{*}$, the point at which the cumulative cost of local deployment equals the cumulative API expenditure.
-For $t > t^{*}$, on-premise deployment becomes more cost-effective, particularly under sustained high-throughput workloads.
-In the following section, we present the calculated break-even points $t^{*}$ across different open-source and commercial LLMs to quantify the threshold at which local hosting achieves economic advantage.
+Solving yields the break-even time $t^{*}$, where cumulative local and API costs are equal.
+For $t > t^{*}$, local deployment becomes more economical, particularly under sustained, high-throughput usage.
+The next section reports $t^{*}$ values across open-source and commercial models.